All Episodes

 It works for the state.

-That's essentially what Tom Dashl is doing.
+That's essentially what Tom Daschell is doing.

-Uh Bombardier actually can't make a plane at a price that any company is prepared to pay for it.
+Bombardier actually can't make a plane at a price that any company is prepared to pay for it.

-Uh the minute you get the state up to that level, freedom is under threat.
+The minute you get the state up to that level, freedom is under threat.

-Uh we have a situation in the United States where if this stimulus package passes, it represents such a massive expansion of the state.
+We have a situation in the United States where if this stimulus package passes, it represents such a massive expansion of the state.

 And when the state expands, liberty contracts.

-Uh Liberty contracts.
+Liberty contracts.

-He's perfectly up front.
+He's perfectly upfront.

-Uh when you lose your job in the United States, you lose your health care.
+When you lose your job in the United States, you lose your health care.

 That's why Barney Frank wants to introduce government health care.

-Uh because they don't see you as a citizen, they see you as a dependent of the state.
+They see you as a dependent of the state.

 They see you like her teenage kids.